ansys/pymapdl/doc/source/user_guide/convert.rst

     File mapdl.dat successfully converted to mapdl.py.

-You can use any option from
-:func:`convert_script() <ansys.mapdl.core.convert_script>` function.
+You can use any option from the :func:`convert_script() <ansys.mapdl.core.convert_script>` function.

-For example you can use ``--auto-exit`` argument to avoid exiting MAPDL instance after running the script.
+For example, to avoid exiting the MAPDL instance after running the script, you can use ``--auto-exit`` argument:

 .. code:: bash